rokasandreikenas/todo-app-refactor/README.md

 11. **Coding Standards:** ESLint and Prettier have been added to the project to ensure code consistency and enforce best practices.

+12. **Project Restructuring:** The project structure was revised to improve organization, facilitate code maintenance, and align with best practices.

+13. **Package Updates:** All packages were updated to their latest versions for security, performance, new features, and compatibility reasons.

 # How to Run the Project

 This project consists of a client and a server which reside in separate folders.
 Follow the steps below to run the project locally: